top of page

 My Role & Responsibilities: There are several parts to this project each year, and I've had the privilege of leading this project for five years, featuring the following trips: (2017) Trip to Napa Valley, (2018) Trip to the Kentucky Bourbon Trail, (2019) Trip to Oktoberfest in Munich, Germany(!), (2020) Trip to Galaxy's Edge in Disneyland, and (2022) Trip to Jalisco, Mexico with Don Julio.

-The Scratch Off Game Play: At the end of each year, I begin by working with internal department managers/stakeholders to source the destination of the trip and potential beverage company partners.
-Once the partner and location are determined, I start researching design directions to help kickstart our graphic designer's direction for the scratch-card design.
-The proofing and production of the cards is usually finalized right around Christmas and they arrive just in time for a February launch.
-Once returned from the holiday, the graphic designer will have a complete list of content and size requirements for all ads in this first phase of the campaign.
-Those are completed about two weeks prior to the launch and published in print, email, and social media channels (paid and organic).
-During this time, I am also sourcing and gathering the instant-win prizes that I planned the card quantities on.
-These instant-win prizes are recorded in my master program document that helps me keep organized during the planning and proofing stages of this process.
-Instant-win prizes include: Hazel's $50 gift card, Hazel's hat, [vendor] hat, t-shirts, glassware, sunglasses, $5 off your purchase coupons, coolers, koozies, grills, etc. Prizes change each year, depending on the final destination prize and beverage sponsor.
+• The Scratch-Off Game Play - At the end of each year, I would begin working with internal department managers/stakeholders to source the destination of the trip and potential beverage company partners.
+Once the partner and location were determined, I'd start researching design options to kickstart our graphic designer's direction for the scratch-card design.
+The proofing and production of the cards would be finalized right around Christmas and arrive for a February launch.
+Once returned from the holiday, the graphic designer will have a complete list of copy and size requirements for all ads in this first (instant game-play phase of the campaign.
+Those assets are completed about two weeks prior to the launch and scheduled in print publications, email, and on social media channels (paid and organic).
+During this time, I would also be sourcing the instant-win prizes that I planned card versions and quantities on.
+The status of these instant-win prizes would be tracked in my master program database.
+Instant-win prizes might include: Hazel's gift cards, Hazel's hat, [partnering vendor] hat, t-shirts, glassware, sunglasses, instant coupons, coolers, koozies, grills, etc. Prizes change each year and would be themed with the final destination prize and beverage sponsor.

 Deliverables: 80k+ scratch off cards per year, instant win prizes, grand prize winners and trip.

-Outcome: Sending one winner and their guest on a beverage themed trip while cultivating good-will and loyalty in customers with the instant-win and interactive nature of the game.
+Results: Sending one winner and their guest on a beverage-themed trip while cultivating customer loyalty with the instant-win and interactive nature of the game.

-TL;DR: To boost sales in Q1 we stage a scratch-and-win giveaway where customers need to collect game pieces to spell the winning word, receiving a card with each purchase.
+TL;DR: To boost sales in Q1, Hazel's staged a scratch-and-win giveaway where customers need to collect game pieces to spell the winning word, receiving a card with each purchase.
 One lucky winner and their guest get to go on the trip of a lifetime!
 I was able to fine-tune this campaign for greater ease and more participation with small improvements each year.

 Copy of Copy of Copy of Untitled (2).png